com-lihaoyi/upickle/readme.md

 Readability/writability is recursive: a container such as a `Tuple` or `case class` is only readable if all its contents are readable, and only writable if all its contents are writable.
 That means that you cannot serialize a `List[Any]`, since uPickle doesn't provide a generic way of serializing `Any`.
 Case classes are only serializable up to 22 fields.

-Case classes in particular are serialized using the `apply` and `unapply` methods on their companion objects.
+Case classes are serialized using the `apply` and `unapply` methods on their companion objects.
 This means that you can make your own classes serializable by giving them companions `apply` and `unapply`. `sealed` hierarchies are serialized as tagged unions: whatever the serialization of the actual object, together with the fully-qualified name of its class, so the correct class in the sealed hierarchy can be reconstituted later.

+That concludes the list of supported types.
+Anything else is not supported.

 Default Picklers
 ================